rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Update csp_skc.conf with the following
   - CSP system IP Address
   - SAN List (a list of ip address and hostname for the CSP system)
+  - Network Port numbers for CMS, AAS, SCS and SHVS
   - Install Admin and CSP Admin credentials
   - TENANT as KUBERNETES or OPENSTACK (based on the orchestrator chosen)
   - System IP address where Kubernetes or Openstack is deployed
+  - Netowrk Port Number of Kubernetes or Openstack Keystone/Placement Service
   - Database name, Database username and password for AAS, SCS and SHVS services
-  - CSP Admin Username and Password
   - Intel PCS Server API URL and API Keys
 Save and Close
 ./install_csp_skc.sh